 One of the visible effects of climate change is the limited local availability of water resources in many places.
-In the risk analyses periodically published by the World Economic Forum (WEF), water scarcity was classified as one of the five highest risks in terms of impact, according to the 2020 Global Risk Report.
+In the risk analyses conducted periodically by the World Economic Forum (WEF) and published in its Global Risk Report 2021, water scarcity (a central topic in the context of scarcity of natural resources) was classified as one of the five highest risks in terms of impact.
 This trend has an influence on the development of sanitary technology.
 Water-saving, resource-efficient products will become increasingly important.
 Geberit is taking advantage of the opportunity to meet the growing worldwide demand for water-saving products and to contribute towards the diligent handling of water, thus making a name for itself as a leader in sustainability.
 Products classified as special water-saving products already make a substantial contribution to Group sales.